baisiK/R4P3_GroupAssigner/vBulletinAddon/README.md

 Edit file includes/Teamspeak3/config.php with your teamspeak settings

 How to use:
-create an account on your vbulltin forum. connect to teamspeak click the link you should have ranks
+Create an account on your vbulltin forum.

+Connect to teamspeak

+Click the link

+Accept the rules

+You should have ranks